-Chronic-threshold concentration of Zn (ug/l) = $e^{A+B \ln(H)}$ x 0.986, where e = base of natural logarithm, ln(H) = natural logarithm of hardness in milligrams per liter, A = -0.4456 and B = 0.8473
+Chronic-threshold concentration of Zn (ug/l) = $e^{A+B \ln(H)} \ge 0.986$, where e = base of natural logarithm, $\ln(H) =$ natural logarithm of hardness in milligrams per liter, A = -0.4456 and B = 0.8473.

-2. For each pair of Zn and hardness observations, we calculate a quotient:

-Concentration of Zn (ug/l) / Chronic-threshold concentration of Zn (ug/l)
+2. For each pair of Zn and hardness observations, a quotient is calculated: Concentration of Zn (ug/l) / Chronic-threshold concentration of Zn (ug/l).

-- 3. In total, we calculate 25 quotients for a typical three-year ambient cycle.
+3. In total, 25 quotients are calculated for a typical three-year ambient cycle.
 Among these quotients, there are 22 sets of four consecutive quotients.
-We compare the mean value of each group of four consecutive quotients to a value of 1.
+The mean value of each group of four consecutive quotients are compared to a value of 1.
 If this mean value is larger than 1, then the chronic standard is exceeded.
-General Use regulations allow us to use four or more consecutive observations up to the maximum number of available observations. - 4.
-One or more quotients exceeding a value of 1 indicates potential impairment of Aquatic Life Use.
+General Use regulations allows the use of four or more consecutive observations up to the maximum number of available observations.

+4. One or more quotients exceeding a value of 1 indicate potential impairment of Aquatic Life Use.

-This method can also be used for pollutants with chronic thresholds that are not hardness based.
+The method can also be used for pollutants with chronic thresholds that are not hardness based.
 The quotient would be calculated by dividing each observation's concentration by the chronic-threshold concentration.

 In this example, 0% (0/22) of the calculated average quotients are >1.
-When applying our old method, Zn concentrations in this stream do not indicate potential impairment of Aquatic Life Use.
+When applying the old method, Zn concentrations in this stream do not indicate potential impairment of Aquatic Life Use.

 Figure 1.
-New Method: Chronic Quotient Interpolated through Time.
+New Method: Chronic Quotient Interpolated through Time

 Black circles represent quotients calculated from concentrations in three actual observations.
 Dashed (ascending) and dotted (descending) lines represent linear interpolation (through time) of the chronic quotient among the three fixed-point calculated quotients.
 The X symbols indicate where the ascending and descending interpolated quotients equal one (red line).
 Distance along the x-axis (time) between the two "X"s represents the duration of a chronic event, i.e., duration of chronic quotient greater than one.

-1. For each pair of dissolved Zn and hardness observations (Table 1), we calculate a chronic-threshold concentration of Zn by using the equation from 35 Ill.
+1. For each pair of dissolved Zn and hardness observations (Table 1), a chronic-threshold concentration of Zn is calculated by using the equation from 35 Ill.
 Adm.
 Code 302.208(e).

-Chronic-threshold concentration of Zn (ug/l) = $e^{A+B \ln(H)}$ x 0.986, where e = base of natural logarithm, ln(H) = natural logarithm of hardness in milligrams per liter, A = -0.4456 and B = 0.8473
+Chronic-threshold concentration of Zn (ug/l) = $e^{A+B \ln(H)} \ge 0.986$, where e = base of natural logarithm, $\ln(H) =$ natural logarithm of hardness in milligrams per liter, A = -0.4456 and B = 0.8473.

-- 2. For each pair of Zn and hardness observations, we calculate a quotient (Table 1): Concentration of Zn (ug/l) / Chronic-threshold concentration of Zn (ug/l) - 3.
-We identify quotients >1 as well as the quotients that immediately precede and follow them (Table 2). - 4.
-For each quotient > 1, we calculate the slope of each ascending and descending line, based on the standard formula for determining the slope (m) of a line where: $m = (Y_2 Y_1)/(X_2 X_1)$, where X is sampling date and Y is the quotient of each observation. - 5.
-For each line, we use the calculated slope (m) and a y value (Y) of 1 to determine the y-intercept (b), based on the standard equation of a line, Y = mX + b, where b is the y-intercept.
+2. For each pair of Zn and hardness observations, a quotient is calculated (Table 1): Concentration of Zn (ug/l) / Chronic-threshold concentration of Zn (ug/l).

+3. Quotients >1 and the quotients that immediately precede and follow them are identified (Table 2).

+4. For each quotient > 1, the slope of each ascending and descending line are calculated based on the standard formula for determining the slope (m) of a line where: $m = (Y_2 - Y_1)/(X_2 - X_1)$, where X is sampling date and Y is the quotient of each observation.

+5. For each line, the calculated slope (m) and a y value (Y) of 1 to determine the y-intercept (b) is used, based on the standard equation of a line, Y = mX+b, where b is the y-intercept.
 This equation rearranges to b = Y/mX.